caseywatts/starting-a-business/content/Taxes and Legal Structures.md

 title: "Legal Structures and Taxes"

 ---
+Disclaimer: This is not financial advice; I am not your financial advisor.
+These are my opinions and how I approach things (and also often common opinions from lots of freelancers I know!)

+### I need an LLC, right? (no, not necessarily!)
+A lot of people think they MUST form an LLC to do side jobs.
+That's not true!

+You can already get paid for work you do even without an LLC -- you are by default considered a "**sole proprietor**".

+In fact, even some LLCs are considered a sole proprietorship still ("LLC taxed as a sole proprietor") if the finances aren't separated out fully.
+There are a lot of criteria to meet for your LLC to be a truly separate entity, to protect your personal finances (separate bank accounts with separate SSN/EIN numbers associated, clients clearly hire your company and not the individual person, the business pays you regularly as an employee (maybe with bonuses sure, but something).
+And that isn't all!
+I'm not an expert at this since I haven't done it yet myself.

+The courts make the final determination.
+The true determination of whether your LLC is a separate entity (and therefore reduces your liability) lies with the courts if/when you end up with a case.
+And the evaluation varies court by court.
+(I lost the reference I had for this -- let me know if you find a good one on this!)

+Forming an LLC is one ingredient for reducing, but not the only one.

+You might be like me -- you might like to be a sole proprietor for a bit to try things out, and only take on low-risk, low-amount contracts for a while to feel it out.
+If eventually you feel like continuing on longer term, and taking larger, higher-risk, longer-term contracts THEN you should definitely consider these other structures.

+### How can I reduce my liability then??
+These are my favorite three approaches, in order
+* Lower-risk contracts.
+	* But practically -- if you are just dipping your toes in the water and doing small low-risk contracts with people you know and trust well, and you aren't even sure if you want to do this longer-term at a larger scale -- you might not want to worry about it for a bit!
+* Business insurance!
+	* You might also want business insurance!
+And in many situations it may provide more protections than an LLC (especially if it's really just you).
+	* In fact, some clients may require you have this anyway.
+	* Professional Liability ("Errors and Omissions") is the most common kind I've heard of being used/required -- there are many more types as well
+* Keeping a clear distinction between yourself and your company as an entity (LLC)
+	* Forming an LLC and separating the finances to a business bank account, and keeping a clear distinction can reduce your liability

+## Learning More
 My favorite place to learn more about these is [the YouTube channel "All Up In Yo' Business with Attorney Aiden Durham"](https://www.youtube.com/@allupinyobiz)

 Any of these less-formal sources will cite and reference all of the legal sources (IRS.gov etc) -- it just really helps to have things organized in terms of what YOU are wondering / looking into in the moment (which irs.gov does NOT do so well lol)